carpentries-incubator/intro-data-viz/episodes/01-importance-of-message.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with The Carpentries Workbench
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Explain the purpose of charts in communicating about data
+- Identify strategies that enhance or detract from how well a chart communicates
+- List elements of human perception that influence how well a chart communicates

 ::::::::::::::::::::::::::::::::::::::::::::::::